aczietlow/sculpin-blog/source/blogs/posts/2017-03-07--wtf-is-sculpin.md

 * Secure (everything is client side)
 * Easily deployable (Can host static sites from github for free)

-When designing my blog I was looking for the path of least resistance for sharing code snippets and jotting down a few of my opinions to share with the Interwebs.
-For someone that is already familiar with PHP, Sculpin is the perfect tool to accomplish exactly this.
+Sculpin is perfect for creating a blog with a minimum amount of resistance for sharing code snippets and jotting down a few of opinions to share with the Interwebs from time to time.
+It's Especially useful for anyone already familiar with PHP and writing markdown.

 *How does one Sculpin?*